conduktor/conduktor-docs/docs/navigation/console/schema-registry.md

 ---
 sidebar_position: 4
-title: Schema Registry
+title: Schema registry
-description: Schema Registry in Conduktor Platform handles the distribution and synchronization of Schemas to the producer and consumer for Kafka.
+description: Schema Registry in Conduktor Console handles the distribution and synchronization of Schemas to the producer and consumer for Kafka.
 ---

 import Admonition from '@theme/Admonition';